emilyjspencer/Notes/Natural_Language_Processing/README.md

 e.g
 * **sentiment analysis** -  is the extraction of the interpretation or subjective meaning of a word from a document or set of documents to determine the attitude of a specific word or set of words

-One of the greatest uses of it is in social media: e.g. Twitter Facebook, to identify trends of public opinion, how often a word appears in a specific tonal context and interpreting the tone of group of words to analyze the general sentiment of tweets for example
+One of the greatest uses of it is in social media: e.g. Twitter, Facebook, to identify public opinion trends, how often a word appears in a specific tonal context and interpreting the tone of group of words e.g.  analyzing the general sentiment of tweets
 * customer reviews - analyse customers' sentiments about a product through feedback processing
 * Spam detection -  to classify emails as spam
 * speech recognition